Feeding and caring for your baby

 We also have a Parents Guide.

-More than 420 staff and neonatal unit nursing staff have been specially trained to help you to feed your baby responsively and enjoy a rewarding, positive feeding experience.
-There are more than 100 midwives, maternity care assistants and nurses with additional training who are Infant Feeding Keyworkers.
+Our Maternity, Neonatal and Paediatric staff have been specially trained to help you to feed your baby responsively and enjoy a rewarding, positive feeding experience.
+There are more than 100 Midwives, Maternity Care Assistants and Nurses who have received additional training as Infant Feeding Keyworkers.

 Leaflet and App

-At your 16 week midwife appointment you will be offered this Essential Guide to Feeding and Caring for you Baby.
-It will provide you with information to help you enjoy a rewarding feeding experience.
+During pregnancy, you will be encouraged to read the Essential Guide to Feeding and Caring for you Baby.
+It will provide you with information to help you connect with your baby in the early days and enjoy a rewarding feeding experience.

-Your midwife will discuss this with you.
+Your midwife will discuss feeding choices and relationship building with you.
 Make notes of what you would like to talk about.

-The baby buddy app is a free one that has been endorsed by UNICEF and you can download it.
+You can also download the baby buddy app which is free and has been endorsed by UNICEF.

-The hospital has a number of Breastfeeding Peer Supporters who volunteer across Maternity and Neonatal Unit.
-They act as a “well informed friend” or mentor to new mothers and are on hand to offer support, listen to any mother’s experiences and worries, and give advice on aspects of breast feeding and skin to skin contact.
+The hospital has a number of Breastfeeding Peer Supporters, embedded within the Infant Feeding Team, who volunteer across the Maternity and Neonatal Unit.
+They act as a “well informed friend” or mentor to new mothers and can offer support, listen to any mother’s experiences and worries, and give advice on aspects of infant feeding and skin-to-skin contact.
 For mothers who’s babies are on NICU (Neonatal Unit) they can support you with expressing too.

-The volunteers have all undertaken training provided by The Breastfeeding Network (BfN) Charity, the National Childbirth Trust (NCT) or the Association of Breastfeeding Mothers (ABM).
+The volunteers have received a Breastfeeding Peer Support qualification from an accredited organisation such as the Association of Breastfeeding Mothers, Breastfeeding Network and National Childbirth Trust.
 They have also completed the Breastfeeding and Relationship Building course to UNICEF standards.

 There are also many infant feeding support groups locally and nationally that you can contact or attend.